gscontras/probLang/chapters/02-pragmatics.md

 ##### Joint-inferences of world state and speaker competence

-In this section we further extend the model of Goodman & Stuhlmüller to also consider the listener's uncertainty about $$o$$, the number of apples that the speaker actually observed.
+In this section we further extend the model of Goodman & Stuhlmüller to also consider the listener's uncertainty about $$a$$, the number of apples that the speaker actually observed.
 This has interesting theoretical implications.

 Many traditional approaches to scalar implicature calculation follow what reft:Geurts2010:Quantity-Implic calls the **standard recipe**: